aimms/how-to/Articles/115/115-Securing-File-Access.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog on December 20, 2016 by Chris Kuip.
+	This article was originally posted to the AIMMS Tech Blog.

 This blog post is the last in a series of thee to enable AIMMS app developers to model file sharing in a secure manner.
 In the :doc:`120-pro-user-groups`, we covered authorization of AIMMS PRO users,